mttschltz/kittythinks/content/the-secret-history-by-procopius-part-i-the-tyranny-of-women.md

 Next, Procopius tells us of Empress Theodora.
 She is cruel and immoral - not respecting the sanctaty of churches and imprisioning people for little reason. \
 Theodora eventually rids Belisarius of his rank as a General and scatters his men-at-arms to effectively disable his power.
 In Roman law, this made him a private citizen.

+Not satisfied yet, Theodora vies for Belisarius' wealth.
+She wants Belisarius's daughter to marry her grandson - which would make the daughters' wealth her husbands'.
+Despite the vehement protest, Theodora devises a simple plan: The two would be made to live together, unmarried, and once the girl lost her virginity, she had no choice but to marry Theodora's grandson.

+Alas, before the plan can be worked out, Theodora dies.

+The two teenagers had actually fallen in love, but now without the Empress' maneuvering, Antonia (the daughters' mother), would insist on separation and re-marriage.
+Technically, under Roman law, her daughters' previous relationship would have been considered prostitution, but Antonia cared little about this.

+Antonia was regarded as heartless as a consequence, but to save her own reputation, she makes Belisarius take the blame.

+This leads to his ultimate disgrace.

+> > _"Then at last he was repudiated by everyone, was made the target of endless gossip and was dismissed with contempt as a hopeless fool."_